-If you need further assistance or advice please contact Moore Stephens.
+If you need further assistance or advice, please contact Moore Australia (WA) on +61 08 9225 5355.

 The Basics

 1. Company Name, ACN and ABN

 1.1 The full name of the company and the Australian Company Number (ACN) should be quoted in all dealings with the Australian Securities and Investments Commission (ASIC) and shown on all company documents and contracts.
 From a taxation and business point of view, the Australian Business Number (ABN) is the number required to be used on tax invoices and dealings with the Australian Taxation Office.
 However, if your business is run through a trust and the company is just acting as trustee of that trust, the ABN you will quote is the trust's ABN.